 Unless your restaurant’s concept is raw foods, your kitchen will need quite a bit of cooking equipment to execute your menu.
-Most restaurants have gas range-oven combinations and commercial fryers, and some specialized cooking appliances.
+Most restaurants have gas range-oven combinations, commercial fryers, and a few specialized cooking appliances.
 A kitchen display system makes it easy for BOH staff to keep up with incoming tickets.

 A commercial kitchen’s service area is used for plating dishes and handing them off to servers to deliver to diners.
 A service area should have heat lamps to keep food warm.

 Place your kitchen’s service area as close to the dining room as possible to lessen the distance from the kitchen to the table for waiters.